- How can I change the default port that Terminal Services listens on?

 - How can I connect to a Terminal Server that is running on a non-standard port?

-By default, Terminal Services uses TCP port 3389 for client connections.
-This port is not blocked by the campus firewall.
+By default, Terminal Services/Remote Desktop Protocol (RDP) uses TCP port 3389 for client connections.
 You can use the following instructions to improve security by changing the port to 513, which is blocked by the campus firewall, and should not conflict with any other services running on a Windows machine.

 - Change the port for any new RDP listeners created in the Terminal Server Manager: